tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 ## The AJAX method from jQuery

 In this section, I'll explain a bit more about the `ajax` function you used earlier.
 This information probably isn't essential for documenting REST APIs, but it's good to understand.
-To recap, here's the `ajax` script:
+In the code, here's the `ajax` script:

 ```javascript
 <script>